etiennebr/rstdocs/Applications/Segmentation/Segmentation.rst

  - **Minimum region size** : Minimum size of a region (in pixel unit) in segmentation.
 Smaller clusters will be merged to the neighboring cluster with the closest radiometry.
 If set to 0 no pruning is done.

- - **Edison mean-shift** : Edison implementation of meanshift algorithm, by its authors.
+ - **Edison mean-shift** : Edison implementation of mean-shift algorithm, by its authors.

   - **Spatial radius** : Spatial radius defining neighborhood.